 Herbert Paul Grice, universally known as Paul, was born on March 13, 1913 in Birmingham, England and died on August 28, 1988 in Berkeley CA. Grice received firsts in classical honours moderation (1933) and literae humaniores (1935) from Corpus Christi College, Oxford.
 After a year teaching in a public school, he returned to Oxford where, with a nearly five year interruption for service in the Royal Navy, he taught in various positions until 1967 when he moved to the University of California-Berkeley.
 He taught there past his official 1979 retirement until his death in 1988.
 He was philosophically active until his death — holding discussions at his home, giving lectures and editing a collection of his work that was posthumously published as Studies in the Way of Words.
 He is best known for his innovative work in philosophy of language, but also made important contributions to metaphysics, ethics and to the study of Aristotle and Kant.
 His work has also been influential outside of philosophy in linguistics and artificial intelligence.
 Although relatively little work was published during his life, he had a very wide influence via lectures and unpublished manuscripts.
 The best known of these were the William James Lectures which he gave at Harvard in early 1967 and which circulated widely in unauthorized manuscript form until they were published as part of Studies in the Way of Words.
 He also played cricket, chess and piano, each at a very high level of accomplishment.
+A useful biography including both Grice's personal and professional life is Chapman 2005; the review by Potts provides more perspective on some of the points.

 - 1. Overview